SF-TAP/SF-TAP.github.io/_posts/2015-11-23-load-balancing.markdown

 ## Configuration for Load Balancing

-The SF-TAP flow abstractor provides load balancing mechanism for application-level analyzers by using the flow abstraction interface.
+SF-TAP flow abstractor provides load balancing mechanism for application-level analyzers by using the flow abstraction interface.
 The flow abstraction interface can be divided into multiple interfaces by specifying the 'balance' field in the configuration file as follows.